OAGi/Score/docs/user_guide/index.rst

 detail and its owner are rollbacked to the pre-amendment state.
 To cancel an EUCC amendment:

-1. Go to the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu.
+1. Go to the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu.
 Find the EUCC to cancel its amendment.
 See `Search and Browse CC Library <#search-and-browse-cc-library>`__ for help in locating the desired EUCC.
 Individual EUCC management sections also contain